 Step 2: Release the pressure of the valve

 Without any water, the faucet might be full of atmospheric pressure.
 This will create trouble to follow the next step.
 To avoid this challenge, remove the pressure of the valve.
-You just need to open the faucet and keep it open for a couple of minutes.
-During this time, the valve will release the pressure and this process will ensure the faucet is light to touch and convenient to work later on.
+You just need to open it and keep it open for a couple of minutes.
+During this time, the valve will release the pressure and this process will ensure the faucet is light to the touch and convenient to work with later on.

 Step 3: Disconnect the water lines